LLNL/blt/docs/api/target.rst

 DEFINES
   List of compiler defines to be inherited by dependent targets

-This behaves similarly to :ref:`blt_register_library`, but because it defines a native CMake target, no internal variable names are defined.
-This means that it is usable in contexts other than those that specifically accept BLT-registered libraries, and can take full advantage of CMake's transitive dependency resolution.
+Allows libraries not built with CMake to be imported as native CMake targets in order to take full advantage of CMake's transitive dependency resolution.

+For example, a ``Find<library>.cmake`` may set only the variables ``<library>_LIBRARIES`` (which might contain the .a/.so/.lib/.dll file for the library itself, and the libraries it depends on) and ``<library>_INCLUDES`` (which might contain the include directories required to use the library).
+Instead of using these variables directly every time they are needed, they could instead be built into a CMake target.
+It also allows for compiler and linker options to be associated with the library.

 As with BLT-registered libraries, it can be added to the DEPENDS_ON parameter when building another target or to ``target_link_libraries`` to transitively add in